wdawson/okta.github.io/_source/_posts/2018-11-30-web-app-with-express-angular-graphql.md

 ### Import Data to Your Express Server

-Next, let’s create the database tables and import some data into them.
+Next, let's create the database tables and import some data into them.
 I will be making use of the freely available ATP Tennis Rankings by Jeff Sackmann.
 In some directory on your system clone the GitHub repository.

 ```bash
 git clone https://github.com/JeffSackmann/tennis_atp.git